Careers

 • Development and Fundraising

+The 2026 JOIN Internship will run from Monday, June 8 to Friday, July 31, 2026.
 Openings are limited.
 Open to Jewish, full-time undergraduate and graduate students who are metro Detroit residents.
-For more information, contact Ashley Moser at [email protected] or (248) 233-4482.
+For more information, contact Ashley Stone at astone@geshermi.org or (248) 233-4482.
+The application deadline Is March 1, 2026.

 Employment Services for Individuals with Disabilities